 It is perfectly natural to want extra support and help during the holiday period.
 Asking for help is one of the hardest things for an addict to do, but letting go of that fear could prevent you from relapsing and save your life.

-3. Make Plans Not to Be Alone
+3. Make Sure You Are Not Alone

 4. Have an Escape Plan

-— I am not drinking tonight.
+I do not feel like drinking tonight.

-— I am the designated driver tonight.
+I am driving tonight.

-It is not only possible to enter the new year still sober but to also have a good time while doing it.
+It is not only possible to enter the new year still sober but also to have a good time while doing it.
 Attending holiday parties will require a little planning on your part, but you can do this.
 Your opiate addiction does not own you.

 Make your recovery top priority above anything else and avoid any possible triggers.
 Take care of yourself, do not let the normal things you do every day to keep you sober fall to the wayside.
 People will notice the change in you and may be interested in how you got so far.
 Share your story with those who are willing to listen and maybe, just maybe, you’ll help change someone else’s life as well.

 Bachelors in Elementary Education

 Crystal Hampton is a 37-year-old avid writer from South Florida.
 She loves snuggling with her teacup Yorkie Gator and boyfriend Adam.
 She works for a digital marketing company that advocates spreading awareness of the disease of addiction.
 Her passion in life is to help others by sharing her experience, strength, and hope.